Light

 For more detail, read the full product description or visit our Plant Care Guides.

 This species belongs to Araceae and is native from Indo-China to Malaya, where it grows as a wet-tropical forest climber.
-Indoors, container growth keeps it far smaller than mature outdoor or greenhouse plants.
-A moss pole, bark pole or plank gives the aerial roots contact points and helps new leaves broaden as the stem matures.
+Indoors, container growth keeps it much smaller than plants grown in tropical outdoor or greenhouse conditions.
+A moss pole, bark pole or plank gives the aerial roots contact as the vine climbs.

-The leaves and stems of Epipremnum giganteum contain insoluble calcium oxalate crystals, which can irritate the mouth, throat and digestive tract if chewed or swallowed.
-Keep the plant away from pets and small children, and wash hands after pruning or handling cut stems.
+Keep Epipremnum giganteum away from pets and small children.
+Its leaves and stems contain insoluble calcium oxalate crystals, which can irritate the mouth, throat and digestive tract if eaten.
+Wash hands after pruning or handling cut stems.

-Epipremnum comes from Greek roots meaning “upon” and “trunk”, a direct reference to the way these vines climb tree stems.
-The species epithet giganteum means giant or very large, matching the species’ naturally robust growth and broad mature leaves.
-Epipremnum giganteum is an accepted species in the family Araceae.
+The genus name Epipremnum comes from Greek roots meaning “upon” and “trunk”, a good fit for vines that climb tree stems.
+The species name giganteum means giant or very large, matching the naturally robust growth and broad mature leaves of this species.

 Plant names, growth habits, natural habitats and indoor care guidance are checked against trusted botanical, habitat and horticultural references before publication.View our plant care resources and references.